This post is not legal advice. For legal advice, consult an attorney in person, not a blog.

 There is the “granddaddy” of Seattle startup real estate firms, Redfin.
 It’s been around for more than 10 years, plugging away at the issue and in the process making it clear that sellers don’t necessarily need to offer the “full” 3% SOC.
 Although the amount has dropped significantly over the years, Redfin still rebates a portion of the SOC to its client at closing.

-And there is Seattle real estate firm Added Equity Real Estate (formerly Quill Realty),which is at the forefront of change.
-Added Equity withdrew from its local Multiple Listing Service in June of 2015.
-Since then it has been the only real estate firm in Western WA to sell houses without offering a buyer’s agent commission.
-Seattle startups are leading the charge on lowering the SOC!
+And there used to be a Seattle real estate firm, Houses,Direct (formerly Added Equity Real Estate, formerly Quill Realty), which was at the forefront of change.
+Quill withdrew from its local Multiple Listing Service in June of 2015.
+Since then it was the only real estate firm in Western WA to sell houses without offering a buyer’s agent commission.
+Although that iteration didn’t work too well, it is clear that Seattle startups are leading the charge on lowering the SOC!

 Finally, because the commission is a transaction cost, it stands to reason that a decrease in that cost will benefit either buyers or sellers or both (either prices remain the same with less costs and more money to the seller, or prices are reduced to reflect the reduction in costs, or both).
 With the current system, there is virtually no incentive to reduce this cost — or, for that matter even an ability to do so, unless the buyer is willing to forego an agent and either use an attorney or self-represent.
 Given what is at stake, an attorney is the prudent choice.
 Some lawyers are marketing themselves to buyers who want to buy without an agent in order to save the 3% SOC.